 Slates on the catwalk: world's thinnest tablets roundup

-There are quite a few phones breaking the 8 mm barrier downwards already, and tablets are following suit by getting thinner as well.
-A slender tablet is certainly better than a thick one, for looks and ergonomics alone.
-Apple is rumored to cut the waist of its new iPad significantly compared to the predecessor, which can't be an easy thing to do considering we have an aluminum shell there.
-Cupertino already did it with the iPad mini, but that one doesn't have a high-res display to stuff in...
+There are quite a few phones breaking the 0.31" (8 mm) barrier downwards already, and tablets are following suit by getting thinner as well.
+A slender tablet is certainly better than a thick one, for looks and ergonomics alone, that's why we are rounding up the slimmest tablets out there...

 This is a discussion for a news.
 To read the whole news, click here